 In this case, it’s paramount to have an eye-catching proportion of returning users, since those are your subscribers.
 Unless the new users are your new customers, it means they landed on your page by clicking on something they were interested in, but left as soon as you asked them to pay for the content.

-Affiliate & Content that help companies saves money
+Affiliate & Content that helps companies save money

 Affiliate, or content that makes the people buy into the brand, is another business model that started getting more and more attention with the explosion of e-commerce businesses.
 The content that promotes the products or services of a company can also be a revenue stream, not necessarily by itself, because more often than not, publishers will provide the content for free.
 And since you want people to buy into your brand and spend money on the specific item you put up for sale, ads are also selective.
 You don’t want them to buy that car that appears in an ad on your website, you want them to buy the sound system you are trying to sell with your article.